Char siu: Cantonese

 The ovens used to roast char siu are usually large gas rotisseries.
-Since ovens are not standard in Hong Kong households, char siu is usually purchased from a siu mei establishment, which specialises in meat dishes such as char siu, soy sauce chicken, white cut chicken, roasted goose, and roasted pork.
+Since ovens are not standard appliance in Hong Kong households, char siu is usually purchased from a siu mei establishment, which specialises in meat dishes such as char siu, soy sauce chicken, white cut chicken, roasted goose, and roasted pork.
 These shops usually display the merchandise by hanging them in the window.
+Customers can request that the char siu be cut into thick or thin slices, or not cut at all.